 Size: 15 x 30 feet | Shape: Rectangle | Thickness: not listed | Material: Plastic | Weight: Approx. 30 pounds

 Not available in round or oval shape

 This blue solar pool cover provides the essential functions you need and is available in a variety of sizes to fit your pool.
-Made of a flexible resin with a 12 mil thickness, it strikes the balance between being thick enough to be durable and thin enough to transmit heat from the sun.
+Made of a flexible resin, it strikes the balance between being thick enough to be durable and thin enough to transmit heat from the sun.

 Best for Inground Pools: Pool Supply World Velox Silver Solar Cover

 Size: 16 x 32 feet | Shape: Rectangle | Thickness: 16 mil | Material: UV Resistant | Weight: Not Listed

 Heavier to fold or roll

 This silver solar cover is a great pick for inground pools.
 The UV-resistant silver-colored material allows the sun’s energy to pass through to the water below but also protects against some of the effects of UV exposure on pool chemicals.
 A thickness of 16 mil means extra durability, which is handy if you plan to use a pool cover reel to easily store your inground pool solar cover.
 Whether you plan to use your solar cover during the day or at night to prevent a steep drop in water temperatures, this Velox Silver Solar Cover has your pool covered.
 It’s available in various sizes ranging from 12 x 20 feet to 25 x 50 feet.

 Best for Above-Ground Pools: Summer Waves Adjustable Round Solar Pool Cover

 Size: 10-15 feet | Shape: Round | Thickness: Not Listed | Material: PVC | Weight: 9.3 pounds